Myles Kenyon

 Myles Noel Kenyon (25 December 1886 – 21 November 1960) was an English cricketer.

 He was born at Walshaw Hall, Bury, Greater Manchester, the son of James Kenyon, a prosperous woollen and cotton manufacturer and Conservative MP; and Elise / Elisa Augusta (née Genth) Kenyon, a classically trained musician baptised in Rusholme with German parents; and educated at Eton School.

 He played cricket as a right-handed batsman for Lancashire and was club captain from 1919 to 1922.
 He was club president in 1936–37.
 In 1934 he served as High Sheriff of Lancashire.
 He was also a Deputy Lieutenant for the county.

 He died 21 November 1960 in Birdham, Sussex aged 73.
 In 1909 he had married Mary Moon.

-The Myles N. Kenyon Cup is competed for by amateur football teams in the Bury area.
+The Myles N. Kenyon Cup was competed for by amateur football teams in the Bury area, until its demise in 2017.